xnvme/xnvme/docs/getting_started/example.rst

 This should conclude the getting started guide of **xNVMe**, go ahead and explore the :ref:`sec-tools` and :ref:`sec-api`.

-Should **xNVMe** or your system still be misbehaving, then take a look in the :ref:`sec-gs-troubleshooting` section or reach out by raising an issue_, start an asynchronous discussion_, or go to Discord_ for synchronous interaction.
+Should **xNVMe** or your system still be misbehaving, then take a look in the :ref:`sec-gs-troubleshooting` section or reach out by raising an :xref-github-xnvme-issues:`issue<>`, start an asynchronous :xref-github-xnvme-discussions:`discussions<>`, or go to :xref-discord-xnvme:`Discord<>` for synchronous interaction.